All Episodes

 You know, it's funny how they boast and sneer about their very diverse, their diverse party, and we're so diverse.

-Um well they're not very diverse at the top.
+Well, they're not very diverse at the top.

-Um if if if Obama Hillary has taught them anything, it's you better run a minority next time.
+If Obama Hillary has taught them anything, it's you better run a minority next time.

-Well, I'm off for Keith Ellison, Chairman of the Democratic National Committee.
+Well, I'm off for Keith Ellison, chairman of the Democratic National Committee.

-I've started a committee, I'd like to ask you to join conservatives to support Ellison for chairman of the DNC.
+I'd like to ask you to join conservatives to support Ellison for chairman of the DNC.

 He has a completely insane background.

-He was a member of a Farrakhan's group.
+He was a member of Farrakhan's group.

 That's true.